Local Community Spaces Fund

 • Groups who don’t currently operate a community space/building.

-• Third party grant making organisations (grantees must directly deliver the service/activity).
+• Third party grant making organisations (grantees must directly run the site where the project will take place).

 • Schools or PTAs